Perineal massage

 • Do not use any oil for massage inside the vagina.
 Your natural lubrication is enough

-• Have a massage session twice a day
+• Have a massage session twice a day, 3-4 times per week

 • Do each massage movement 20 to 30 times each